amirzib/USSD-Test/README.md

 ---
 ## Section 1: Quick Overview
 #### Overview
-Here we are writing some test about USSD code and gherklin syntax.
+Here we are writing some tests about USSD code and gherklin syntax.

 #### Road map
 We expecting we can go throw the steps in USSD correctly.
-In feature others secnario will be written.
+In feature others, scenario will be written.

 #### Configuration
-Important configurations are notice in [configuration file](http://192.168.2.20/test-script/ussd-test/-/blob/dev/configurtion.md?ref_type=heads).
+Important configurations are noticed in [configuration file](https://github.com/amirzib/USSD-Test/blob/main/configurtion.md).

 #### Change Log
 --